rudolphalmeida/gibi/README.md

 brew install sdl2
 ```

 It should work on Windows as well.
 Download the SDL2 developer package and place the files according to the documentation.
-Place the `SDL2.dll` in the project folder next to the `Cargo.tom` file.
+Place the `SDL2.dll` in the project folder next to the `Cargo.toml` file.

 To run use: